 - Bridge of the Americas - Panama, Panamá.
 Iconic bridge across the Pacific entrance to the Panama Canal.
 This cantilever bridge is 1,654 m long, with 61.3 m clearance.
 Constructed in 1962.

 - Fort San Lorenzo - Panama, Colón.
-Beautiful example of the military architecture from 16th - 17th century, part of Spanish transatlantic trade route.
+Beautiful example of the military architecture from the 16th - 17th century, part of Spanish transatlantic trade route.
 Construction was started in 1598, fort abandoned in 1821.

 List of described attractions by countries

 Central America consists of the following 7 countries: